NEW ONLINE SYSTEM

 APPLYING FOR YOUR FIRST NORTH CAROLINA PROFESSIONAL EDUCATOR'S LICENSE

 Standard Professional 1 (SP1) Professional Educator's Licenses are intended for teachers with 0-2 years of teaching experience, and are valid for three years.
 To be issued a SP1 Professional Educator's License, an individual must have:

 - completed a state approved teacher education program from a regionally accredited college or university, or

 - completed another state's approved alternative route to licensure, met the federal requirements to be designated as "Highly Qualified," and earned a bachelor's degree from a regionally accredited college.

 Standard Professional 2 (SP2) Professional Educator's Licenses are intended for teachers with 3 or more years of teaching experience, and are valid for five years.
-Teachers who are fully licensed and “Highly Qualified” in another state who have three or more years of teaching experience in another state AND who meet NC's Praxis testing requirements OR have National Board Certification are issued the SP2 Professional Educator's license.
+Teachers who are fully licensed and "Highly Qualified" in another state who have three or more years of teaching experience in another state AND who meet NC State Board of Education approved licensure exam requirements OR have National Board Certification are issued the SP2 Professional Educator's license.

 Further information on "Highly Qualified" teachers can be found beginning on page 19 of the NCLB Toolkit for Teachers.

 HOW TO APPLY FOR PROFESSIONAL EDUCATOR'S LICENSURE IN NORTH CAROLINA

 By following our step-by-step instructions, you will be on your way toward joining North Carolina's dynamic team of professional educators in our public schools.
 Please note that North Carolina does NOT have 100% Reciprocity with any state.
 You MUST complete each step below.

 Your license from another state.